Shedding light on the pion production in heavy-ion collisions and application into the neutron star matter properties: IV. Conclusions

 \section{IV.
 Conclusions}

-In summary, the pion potential in collisions of $^{197}$Au + $^{197}$Au at 1.5\emph{A} GeV and the stiffness of symmetry energy on the $\pi^{-}/\pi^{+}$ ratio in the isotopic reactions $^{132}$Sn + $^{124}$Sn and $^{108}$Sn + $^{112}$Sn at 270\emph{A} MeV is thoroughly investigated.
-Most pions are produced at the resonance momentum of 300 MeV and the attractive pion-nucleon potential from the $\Delta$-hole model leads to the reduction of mid-rapidity pions.
-The 'S' shape directed flows are reduced with the pion potential and the antiflow structure of $\pi^{+}$ appears.
-The pions tend to the in-plane emission and the influence of pion potential on the pion emission exists in the projectile- and target-like region.
-The distribution trends of the collective follows are consistent with the FOPI data.
-The soft symmetry energy enhances the n/p and $\pi^{-}/\pi^{+}$ ratios at the supra-saturation densities, in particular with increasing the kinetic energy.
-The stiffness of symmetry energy is related to the $\pi^{-}$ production, but weakly impact the $\pi^{+}$ dynamics.
+In summary, the isospin diffusion in the isotopic reactions of $^{132}$Sn + $^{124}$Sn and $^{108}$Sn + $^{112}$Sn at the incident energy of 270 MeV/nucleon is thoroughly investigated within the LQMD transport model.
+The symmetry energy manifests the opposite contribution on the N/Z and $\pi^{-}/\pi^{+}$ ratios in the low-density region and in the high-density domain.
+The hard symmetry energy enhances the N/Z ratio of free nucleons, but leads to the reduction of N/Z and $\pi^{-}/\pi^{+}$ ratios in the high-density region.
+The production of pions in heavy-ion collisions spreads the whole density range and most of pions are created in the dilute nuclear matter because of the rescattering processes of pions and resonances with nucleons.
+The stiffness of symmetry energy is sensitive to the $\pi^{-}$ transverse spectra, but weakly impact the $\pi^{+}$ production.
 The pion optimal potential is obvious in the high-momentum regime and influences both the $\pi^{-}$ and $\pi^{+}$ spectra.
-Systematics analysis with the symmetry energy and pion-nucleon potential manifests the soft symmetry energy with the slope parameter $L(\rho_{0}) = 42\pm 25$ MeV or stiffness parameter $\gamma_{s}=$0.3 with the S$\pi$RIT data.
+Systematics analysis with the symmetry energy and pion-nucleon potential at the density around $1.5\rho_{0}$ manifests the soft symmetry energy with the slope parameter $L(\rho_{0}) = 42\pm 25$ MeV or stiffness parameter $\gamma_{s}=$0.3 with the S$\pi$RIT data.
+More experiments are still expected for complementary constraining the high-density symmetry energy, i.e., the collective flows and differential flows of pions, the energy spectra of triton/$^{3}$He ratio etc. The neutron stars with the maximal mass of 2 $M_{\odot}$ and radius of 11-13 km are obtained with the symmetry energy extracted from the pion data, which are consistent with the NICER observations for PSR J0030+0451 and J0740+6620.

-\textbf{Acknowledgements} This work was supported by the National Natural Science Foundation of China (Projects No. 12175072 and No. 11722546) and the Talent Program of South China University of Technology (Projects No. 20210115).
+\textbf{Acknowledgements} This work was supported by the National Natural Science Foundation of China (Projects No. 12175072 and No. 12311540139) and the Talent Program of South China University of Technology (Projects No. 20210115).